Virtual Data Room Guide: Everything You Need to KnowPosted on

 - And host a facility for Q&A

-For law firms, a virtual data room supports the two-way sharing of privileged documents between your litigation team and your client, as well as handling contributions from external experts and other outsiders involved in the litigation.
+For law firms, a data room supports the two-way sharing of privileged documents between your litigation team and your client, as well as handling contributions from external experts and other outsiders involved in the litigation.
 Documents are centralized and kept secure, even when leaving the firm’s firewall.
 A VDR also allows you to track user and document activity for peace of mind.

 Sharing Intellectual Property (IP)